ocf/ocfweb/ocfweb/docs/docs/services/web/wordpress.md

 2. Use the web admin dashboard to install all the themes and plugins you were using at WordPress.com

-3. Log into your WordPress.com dashboard and go to `Tools > Export` to download and XML file with all your site's posts and content.
+3. Log into your WordPress.com dashboard and go to `Settings > Export` to download a zipped XML file with all your site's posts and content.
+Note that this export usually will not include all of your media content.

+4. Unzip this file and change the file extension of all .xml files to .wxr

-4. Log into the dashboard at your OCF WordPress installation and go to `Tools > Import > WordPress`, then upload the XMl file with all your content.
+5. Log into the dashboard at your OCF WordPress installation and go to `Tools > Import > WordPress`, then upload the .wxr file with all your content.

+6. You will have to re-upload most of your media files to your OCF WordPress installation.
+Additionally, you should try and go through most of your posts and pages with images, as you may need to relink things again.

 Further details can be found at [the support page by WordPress.com][1].